 The Laffer Curve says that there is no tax revenue collection at the two extreme tax rates of 0% and 100%.
 However, there is one optimal tax rate between both these extremes that maximizes tax revenue collection.

-One of the theory’s main assumptions is that if taxation on a certain activity like production is increased beyond a certain point, less of it is produced.
-Beyond the optimal tax rate, workers start to believe that their extra efforts are resulting in lower additional income and hence, they work less, income falls, and tax collection decreases.
+One of the theory’s main assumptions is that if taxation on a certain activity, such as production, is increased beyond a certain point, less of it is produced.
+Beyond the optimal tax rate, workers start to believe that their extra efforts are resulting in lower additional income.
+Thus, they work less, income falls, and tax collection decreases.

 Workings of the Laffer Curve